Energy transition: Definition

+Development of the term

-After the 1973 oil crisis, the term was coined by politicians and media.
+After the 1973 oil crisis, the term energy transition was coined by politicians and media.
 It was popularised by US President Jimmy Carter in his 1977 Address on the Nation on Energy, calling to "look back into history to understand our energy problem.
 Twice in the last several hundred years, there has been a transition in the way people use energy ...
 Because we are now running out of gas and oil, we must prepare quickly for a third change to strict conservation and to the renewed use of coal and to permanent renewable energy sources like solar power."
-The term was later globalised after the 1979 second oil shock, during the 1981 United Nations in Nairobi on new and renewable sources of energy.
+The term was later globalised after the 1979 second oil shock, during the 1981 United Nations Conference on New and Renewable Sources of Energy.

 From the 1990s, debates on energy transition have increasingly taken climate change mitigation into account.
-Since the adoption of the COP21 Paris Agreement in 2015, all 196 participating parties have agreed to reach carbon neutrality by mid-century.
 Parties to the agreement committed "to limit global warming to "well below 2 °C, preferably 1.5 °C compared to pre-industrial levels".
 This requires a rapid energy transition with a downshift of fossil fuel production to stay within the carbon emissions budget.

-In this context, the term 'energy transition' encompasses a reorientation of energy policy.
+In this context, the term energy transition encompasses a reorientation of energy policy.
 This could imply a shift from centralized to distributed generation.
 It also includes attempts to replace overproduction and avoidable energy consumption with energy-saving measures and increased efficiency.

-In a broader sense the energy transition could also entail a democratization of energy.
+The historical transitions from locally supplied wood, water and wind energies to globally supplied fossil and nuclear fuels has induced growth in end-use demand through the rapid expansion of engineering research, education and standardisation.
+The mechanisms for the whole-systems changes include new discipline in Transition Engineering amongst all engineering professions, entrepreneurs, researchers and educators.

+However it has been argued that the term is a mere slogan and that rather than transitioning, as of 2024, use of all forms of primary energy has increased.